 Delivery operations: the Premises should be available to accept the delivery of Air Freight Consignments on a 24x7 basis.

-Warehouse operations: standard operating hours for the handling and inspection of Contents shall be 0700 to 1900 7 days per week.
+Warehouse operations: standard operating hours for the handling and inspection of Contents shall be XXXXXXXXXXXXXXXXXX

 3.2.3.3 In future the Authority or Border Force may have a requirement to perform late / night shift inspection activities.
 The Supplier will support these operating hours on request by the Authority or Border Force, provided that the Authority or Border Force gives a minimum of 96 hours notice of such requirements.